Optimal Entry and Consumption under Habit Formation: Introduction

-Portfolio optimization under partial observations have been actively studied in the past decades, see a few examples among \cite{lakner1998optimal,xia2001learning,brendle2006portfolio,monoyios2009optimal,bjork2010optimal,BoLY} with different financial motivations.
-As illustrated in these work, the value function under incomplete information filtration is strictly lower than the counterpart under full information filtration and this gap is usually regarded as the loss of information.
-The present paper attempts to contribute to the study of partial observations from the perspective that the full market information is available but costly because more data, services and personal attentions are involved.
-The information cost may significantly change the investor's attitude towards the usage of full observations because it is no longer true that the more information he observes, the higher profit he can attain.
+Portfolio optimization under partial observations have been extensively studied in past decades, see a few examples in \cite{lakner1998optimal,xia2001learning,brendle2006portfolio,monoyios2009optimal,bjork2010optimal,BoLY} with different financial motivations.
+As illustrated in these work, the value function under incomplete information filtration is strictly lower than the counterpart under full information filtration and this gap is usually regarded as the value of information.
+The present paper attempts to study partial observations from a different perspective that the full market information is available but costly because more data, services and personal attentions are involved.
+The information costs may change the investor's attitude towards the usage of full observations because it is no longer true that the more information he observes, the higher profit he can attain.
 Moreover, from some previous work on partial observations, we know that the value function eventually depends on the given initial input of the random factor such as the drift process.
 As in \cite{lakner1998optimal,brendle2006portfolio}, it is conventionally assumed that the initial data of the unobservable drift is a Gaussian random variable so that the Kalman-Bucy filtering can be applied.
 We take this input into account and consider a model that the investor can wait and dynamically update the distribution of inputs using the full market information subjecting to information costs.
-We can show that starting sharp from the initial time to invest and consume under incomplete information is not necessary the optimal decision.
-The optimal solution suggests that the investor can be better off if he delays his dynamic decisions and waits until the observed drift process hits a certain level.
+We can show that starting sharp from the initial time to invest and consume under incomplete information may not be optimal.